deenakamal/RecipeSearchProject/README.md

 ## Getting Started

 1. Clone the repository to your local machine.
-2. Install dependencies by running `npm install`.
-3. Set up environment variables (if required) for API keys or database connections.
-4. Start the development server by running `npm start` or `node app.js`.
-5. Open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to view the application.

 ## Usage
 1. Open the application in your web browser.